aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/securing-and-signing/sign-pdf-document-from-smart-card/_index.md

     // Your code to get a public certificate.
 The certificate can be supplied by a third-party service or a smart card }

-private static byte[] CallExternalSignatureService(byte[] hash, DigestHashAlgorithm digestHashAlgorithm) {
+private static byte[] CallExternalSignatureService(byte[] hash, Aspose.Pdf.DigestHashAlgorithm digestHashAlgorithm) {
     // Call a third-party service that provides a digital signature service
     // The method must return signed data